tcltk/tcl/doc/markdown/FileSystem.md

 It returns the Tcl library's current working directory.
 This may be different to the native platform's working directory, which happens when the current working directory is not in the native filesystem.

-The result is a pointer to a Tcl\_Obj specifying the current directory, or NULL if the current directory could not be determined.
+The result is a pointer to a [Tcl\_Obj][Object3] specifying the current directory, or NULL if the current directory could not be determined.
 If NULL is returned, an error message is left in the *interp*'s result.

 The result already has its reference count incremented for the caller.
 When it is no longer needed, that reference count should be decremented.
 This is needed for thread-safety purposes, to allow multiple threads to access this and related functions, while ensuring the results are always valid.